Promoting sustainable and equitable transportation worldwide

 Car-free Sundays in Chennai

-5th November 2015 By admin Leave a Comment
+5th November 2015 by admin

 Chennai’s car-free Sundays at Elliot’s Beach Road saw citizens making the streets their own, with pedestrians and cyclists taking centre stage on streets that are otherwise filled with parked cars and traffic.
 From kids cycling and skating without the fear of cars to fitness enthusiasts training on wide streets, car-free Sundays in Chennai brought together citizens from all walks of life to transform streets into vibrant public spaces.